 ✅ Westminster College accepts eligible transfer credits from accredited institutions.

 Do I have to submit test scores to Westminster College?

-No, Westminster College is test optional, so you can choose whether or not to submit your standardized test scores.
-If your scores are higher than the school's average, you probably want to include them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+❌ No, Westminster College is test optional, so you can decide if you want to to include your ACT or SAT scores.
+If you have higher than average scores, you should strongly consider submitting them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 First-Year Applications are Due

 Transfer Applications are Due